Lead Prices in the UK, Today

 Lead recycling facts

-Lead is a naturally occurring element found in small amounts in the earth’s crust.
+Naturally occuring in the Earth’s crust, the element Lead is found in small amounts.
 It is a soft and malleable heavy metal and its chemical element symbol is Pb and atomic number 82.
 Lead can be toxic to animals and humans causing health problems.
 Lead can also have some beneficial uses.

 Where is Lead found?